expo/expo/docs/pages/versions/unversioned/sdk/constants.md

   - `model`

-  The human-readable model name of this device, e.g. `iPhone 7 Plus` if it can be determined, otherwise will be `null`.
+  The human-readable model name of this device, e.g. `"iPhone 7 Plus"` if it can be determined, otherwise will be `null`.

   - `userInterfaceIdiom`